3609-3687 Arbutus St rezoning application

 Are you proposing rental as opposed to condos here because of the close proximity to the new Broadway Subway?
 Hopefully you are able to build less parking to help with overall affordability.
 I also see that this building has some pretty great amenities for residents.
 Will all tenants have access to these?
 Lastly, will the building be pet friendly?

-Genevieve D asked over 3 years ago
+Genevieve D asked about 4 years ago

 The proposal for secured rental units rather than condos (market sales) is submitted in part of the applicant’s decision to deliver more affordable housing under an enabling policy, which in this case it is the Affordable Housing Choices Interim Rezoning Policy.
 One of the requirements of this policy is location and form of development – this proposal is shown in the dark blue areas of the map (see page 3 of the Policy or page 7 of City boards for larger map) which allows for sites “fronting an arterial street that is on Translink’s Frequent Transit Network and within close proximity of a local shopping area.”